SharminSirajudeen/open-source-guide/index.md

 **The Setup:**
 MongoDB was the poster child of the NoSQL movement.
 Open source under AGPL.
 Massive developer adoption.

-**The Problem:**
+**The Threat:**
-Amazon launched DocumentDB—a MongoDB-compatible database service.
-They used MongoDB's API, built their own implementation, and competed directly.
-MongoDB got nothing.
+MongoDB saw cloud providers coming.
+As their database gained popularity, they realized AWS, Google, and others could offer MongoDB-as-a-service, undercutting the company that built it.

-**The Switch:**
+**The Preemptive Strike:**
-MongoDB created the SSPL (Server Side Public License), requiring anyone offering MongoDB as a service to open-source their entire stack.
+In October 2018, MongoDB created the SSPL (Server Side Public License), requiring anyone offering MongoDB as a service to open-source their entire stack.
+This was *before* major cloud competition emerged.

+**The Validation:**
+Three months later (January 2019), Amazon launched DocumentDB—a MongoDB-compatible database service.
+MongoDB's preemptive move meant AWS had to build a compatible implementation from scratch rather than simply wrapping MongoDB itself.

-**The Result:**
+**The Controversy:**
 The Open Source Initiative (OSI) refused to recognize SSPL as a valid open source license.
 MongoDB effectively became "source available."
-But the company went on to become extremely successful commercially.
+But the company went public and became extremely successful commercially.

-**⚡ The Lesson:** Sometimes the "right" business decision conflicts with open source ideology.
-MongoDB chose business survival.
+**⚡ The Lesson:** MongoDB didn't wait to be attacked—they saw the threat and moved first.
+Sometimes strategic paranoia saves your business.

 ---